2 men plead guilty in Atlantic City property scams that totaled almost $600K

 The fake deeds held no value or legal weight, so out-of-state investors wound up giving the scammers an estimated $580,000 combined, thinking they were acquiring real estate when in fact they were just gaining a fake title to nothing.

-Prosecutors will recommend a three-year prison sentence for Toelk, who is scheduled to be sentenced March 23.
-Smith, who is set to be sentenced April 6, has a recommended sentence of probation, conditioned on his serving of up to 364 days in prison.
+Prosecutors will recommend a three-year prison term for Toelk, who is scheduled to be sentenced March 23.
+Smith, who is set to be sentenced April 6, has a recommended sentence of probation, conditioned on his serving up to 364 days in prison.

 Both agreed to be jointly liable for full restitution.